bfgonzalez/portfolio/README.md

 <img src="https://github.com/bfgonzalez/portfolio/blob/master/public/static/thumbnail.png">

-The last time my [portfolio](https://bfgonzalez.github.io/) had any significant updates was in 2018 (this project was started halfway through 2019).
+The last time my [portfolio](https://bfgonzalez.github.io/) had any significant updates was in 2018.
 Even if it wasn't too long ago, my portfolio was built with the classic HTML + CSS + JS combo (I even used JQuery when I didn't need that much JavaScript to begin with :woman_facepalming:)

 I've learned lot more since then, and I figured that redesigning and rebuilding my portfolio from scratch would be the best opportunity for me to apply most of the things I learned up until this point.